spatie/laravel-permission/README.md

 php artisan migrate
 ```

-You can publish the config file with:
+If you want to customize the configuration, you can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"